patrickvicente/frug-financial-tracker/README.md

 ## Contact

-For any questions or feedback, please contact [yourname] at [youremail@example.com].
+For any questions or feedback, please contact Patrick Vicente at patrickvicenteph@gmail.com.

 ## Acknowledgments